plinder-org/plinder/docs/dataset.md

             |-- threshold={threshold}.parquet
 ```

+- `cluster`: whether clusters generated from community detection algorithm or via disconnected component
 - `directed`: whether clustering is done with directed or undirected graph
 - `metric`: the similarity metrics used for generating the clusters
 - `threshold`: similarity threshold in percent done at pre-defined levels

 Currently, we provide cluster labels based on undirected commnunities and both directed and undirected components.
-This is performed using metrics the metrics below with pre-defined thresholds (eg. 50, 70, 95 and 100 % for `pli_unique_qcov`).
+This is performed using metrics the metrics below with pre-defined thresholds (eg. 50, 70, 95 and 100 %).

 - `pli_qcov`
 - `pli_unique_qcov`